Topological bias: How haloes trace structural patterns in the cosmic web: Topological scale dependence

 In Fig.~\ref{fig:8_bettimeanr0} we show the influence of the halo mass influences on the mean of the scaled Betti curve, thus corrected for clustering.
 To investigate the relation to the halo mass itself, we show the change of the mean both depending on the clustering length $r_0$ of a halo mass class, as well as the relation to the halo mass itself.
 Depending on this reference frame we model the behaviour using either a logarithmic or a linear function.
 The parameters of the fits are given in the legend of Fig.~\ref{fig:8_bettimeanr0}.
 The parameter $\mu$ including uncertainties is given in Table~\ref{tab:linfit_mu}.

 In both cases we observe clear trends between the scaled mean and the mass of a specific halo bin.
-Halos in particular mass ranges form structures and features with an underlying topology that is not simply a differently-scaled version of haloes with a lower or higher mass, but with a distinctly different (topological) character.
-More importantly, the one- and two-dimensional trends differ in there slope, which points to a stronger correlation of halo mass and the two-dimensional topological features.
-The two-dimensional structures traced by dark matter haloes -- haloes in walls that surround voids -- experience a stronger change when looking at different halo masses than the one-dimensional filamentary structures.
+Halos in particular mass ranges form structures and features with an underlying topology that is not simply a differently-scaled version of haloes with a lower or higher mass.
+Instead we see a distinctly different (topological) character, that is, a difference in prominence of one- and two-dimensional topological features depending on the mass range.
+This effect is apparent through the one- and two-dimensional trends differing in their slope, which points to a stronger correlation of halo mass and the two-dimensional topological features.
+These structures -- haloes in walls that surround voids -- experience a stronger change when looking at different halo masses than the one-dimensional filamentary structures.